ansible/awx/docs/development/kind.md

 # Running Development Environment in Kubernetes using Kind Cluster

 ## Start Kind Cluster
-Note: This environment has only been tested on MacOS with Docker.
+Note: This environment has been tested on MacOS and Fedora with Docker.

 If you do not already have Kind, install it from: https://kind.sigs.k8s.io/docs/user/quick-start/